 - Italian nationality gives you access to live and work in Panama.
 The unique “Treaty of Friendship, Commerce and Navigation between the Republic of Panama and the Italian Republic” of 1966 allows this.

 Italian dual citizenship could be your pathway to a beautiful life

 Italy welcomes those with ties to the mother country.
 And, your blood, spouse, or ties to the country could all qualify you for citizenship and a passport.
 Just being an Italian national means becoming a citizen of Europe.

 The Bel Paese (beautiful country) offers an opportunity for so many.
-You and your family can be a part of a proud history and an exciting future.
+You and your family can be a part of a proud history and an exciting future by getting Italian citizenship.